codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

   max-width="60%"
 %}

-You have a fairly good idea of where we are going with these, so let's continue with some key tasks and functionality, starting with Environments.
+We'll now take you through the key tasks and functionality, starting with Environments.

 ## Create an Environment
 First, you'll need to set up an Environment.
 Environments mirror the deployment lifecycle of your software, so create as many as you need to match your process.